kristofkerekes/acc-windowmanager/README.md

 ## Launch Assetto Corsa Competizione from Window Manager

-If you managed to resize the window of Assetto Corsa Competizione successfully on a previous occasion, Window Manager will remember the location of your game and be able to launch and resize it via a push of a single button.
-If you have Steam running on your computer already, it only takes a single click of a button to enjoy your game on all monitors.
+Window Manager will be able to launch and resize it via a push of a single button, it only takes a single click of a button to enjoy your game on all monitors.
+You can launch the game from the application window and the Tray icon too.

 ![image](https://github.com/kristofkerekes/acc-windowmanager/assets/89916150/89b19b13-3bac-4401-a7a6-48e244ffb76e)